 A basic level of proficiency in Zero Balancing is taught by way of two four-day Core Workshops (Core ZBI and Core ZBII).
-The five days of each workshop are split over two weekends to enable time for integration, and to help fit around other commitments.
+The four days of each workshop may be split over two weekends to enable time for integration, and to help fit around other commitments.

-In the first 5 day workshop you will be introduced to the theory and skills of Zero Balancing.
+In the first four day workshop you will be introduced to the theory and skills of Zero Balancing.
 You will gain a practical level of understanding that will enable you to explore the use of ZB with family and friends.
-Although everyone has a different approach towards learning, it is recommened that you do this for several months before taking your second workshop,
+Although everyone has a different approach towards learning, it is recomended that you do this for several months before taking your second workshop,

-During the second five-day workshop (ZBII) you will improve your skills and refine your touch.
+During the second four-day workshop (ZBII) you will improve your skills and refine your touch.
 You will develop a deeper understanding of the of the principles of ZB and their embodiment in practice.

 Although participants are generally therapists with an existing qualification in another modality, these workshops are an excellent opportunity for self-development and personal discovery, and for this reason are open to anyone, at the discretion of the teacher.